Counterexamples in 4-manifold topology: Introduction

 \begin{theorem} For every $n\geq 1$, there is a collection ~$\{N_i\}_{i=1}^n$ of closed, orientable, topological 4-manifolds, that are all simple homotopy equivalent and $h$-cobordant to one another, but which are pairwise not $s$-cobordant. \end{theorem}

-It would be interesting to have smooth examples, or a corresponding infinite collection.
 Our proof makes use of a braid of exact sequences due to Hambleton-Kreck~\cite{Hambleton-Kreck-HSEs} which enables one to estimate the size of the group of homotopy automorphisms of the $4$-manifold~$L_{p,q} \times S^1$, where $L_{p,q}$ is a lens space.
 We combine this with the surgery exact sequence for 4-manifolds with fundamental group $\Z/p \times \Z$ to construct our families of examples.